The Forecast Gap

-Positive real-time control of on-hand inventory by linking it directly to the demand driven Integrated Micro-Factory is the fundamental feature of demand sourcing.
+The key ingredients of demand sourcing are: product profit index, risk assessment, real-time POS replenishment and negotiating a flexible style contract.
+Positive real-time control of on-hand inventory by linking it directly to the demand driven Micro-Factory is the fundamental feature of demand sourcing.
 In order to construct and demand sourcing infrastructure the selling entity whether it is retail or e-tail needs to complete three basic pre-activation tasks.

 Establish real time profit risk analysis tools

-- Product velocity index: point score based on gross profit times SKU turns per week
+ü Profit velocity index (PVI): point score based on gross profit times turns per week

-- Using high definition visual design software build a silhouette construction and decoration TekPak inventory for the choices available in store and online for the SKU’s.
-(Note: 10,000 different SKU’s will consume less than a TB of digital storage vs over 100,000 sq. ft. of physical inventory warehouse space.)
+ü Using high definition visual design software build a silhouette construction and decoration TekPak inventory for the choices available in store and online for the SKU’s.
+(Note: 10,000 different decoration VI SKU’s will consume less than a TB of digital storage vs over 100,000 sq. ft. of physical SKU inventory warehouse space.)

-- Install the software and communication links to facilitate POS based product lifecycle replenishment.
+ü Install the software, communication and transportation links to facilitate POS based product lifecycle replenishment.
+Profit Velocity Index (PVI)